 Stuck in a job that isn't you?
 Ready for a career change, but have no idea what else you could do – or where to start?
 Drawing on his own story, Richard explains how by ditching the conventional career rules, you'll radically increase your chances of finding something you love.

 It was one of the most difficult periods of my life.

 On the surface, I had a good job in a well-known company.
-I'd done what was expected of me post-university.
 I'd been promoted several times.
 I had a mortgage, I was travelling with work and had great prospects ahead of me.

 Inside though, I was deeply unfulfilled.
 I wasn't enjoying my work, I felt like I wasn't using my full potential, and I longed to wake up feeling like my work was making a difference – to someone or something.

 Yet, I didn't have a clue what else I could do.

 Indeed I'd struggled on and off for years to figure out a way to change, but without making progress.

 Eventually, as you'll read below, I came out the other side.
 But it wasn't an easy journey.

 These are the lessons I learnt along the way.

 If you're stuck in your career change, there are three main challenges – or paradoxes – that you're going to come up against.